brysonm96/CSE-212/Data Structures Tutorial/set.md

 in the sense that the order of data does not matter; The data has no inherent position.
 A key feature of sets is that they do not allow duplicate values.
 This means that any given value can appear in a set at most once.
+This constraint enables us to store data in a highly efficient manner for testing membership.
+In fact, membership testing is the most crucial operation associated with the set data structure.
+We can use a method called hashing to add, remove, and test for membership in O(1) time.

+## Hashing

 Sets are typically used when we need to keep track of a collection of items, but we don't care about their order or how many times each item appears.
 Some common use cases for sets include: